Menu

 When shopping for a digital keyboard, there are essentially two paths you can take.

 Some people seek an instrument that duplicates the performance of a traditional keyboard, such as a piano or organ.
-Others seek a multifunctional synthesizer primarily for personal entertainment.
+Others seek a multifunctional synthesizer with more advanced capabilities.

-• A digital keyboard with 88 weighted keys and sustain pedals is ideal for student rehearsal.
+• A digital keyboard with 88 weighted keys and sustain pedals is ideal for student rehearsal or professional practice.

 • A small synthesizer with fewer spring-loaded keys is generally better for recreational use.